spiral/docs/filters/composite.md

 }
 ```

-This filter can accept the following data format:
+This Filter can accept the following data format:

 ```json
 {